Skiff: United Kingdom

 The Thames skiff became formalised as a specific design in the early part of the 19th century.
-It is a round-bottom clinker-built rowing boat that is still very common on the River Thames and other rivers in England.
-Rowing skiffs became very popular in Victorian Britain and a skiff journey up the River Thames features in Three Men in a Boat by Jerome K. Jerome, These skiffs could carry a sail and could be used for camping.
+It is a round-bottomed clinker-built rowing boat that is still very common on the River Thames and other rivers in England.
+Rowing skiffs became very popular in Victorian Britain, and a skiff journey up the River Thames is described in Three Men in a Boat by Jerome K. Jerome.
+These skiffs could carry a sail and could be used for camping.
 Although general usage has declined, skiffs are still used for leisure and racing.
-During the year, skiffing regattas are held in various riverside towns in England—the major event being the Skiff Championships Regatta at Henley.
+During the year, skiffing regattas are held in various riverside towns in England, the major event being the Skiff Championships Regatta at Henley.

-Akin to the skiff is the yoal or yole which is a clinker built boat used for fishing in the Orkney and Shetland Islands.
+Akin to the skiff is the yoal or yole, which is a clinker-built boat used for fishing in the Orkney and Shetland Islands.
 The boat itself is a version of the Norwegian Oselvar which is similar to a skiff in appearance, while the word is cognate with "yawl".
 The French yole is a leisure craft similar to the Thames Skiff and is translated as "skiff", while the French skiff translates to a single scull.
 In Dutch and German, "Skiff" also means a single scull, while Czech skif refers to sculling boats in general.

-Regattas also take place across Northern Ireland with one of the largest being held in Portadown but smaller events take place throughout the year across County Down.
+Regattas are also held across Northern Ireland, with one of the largest being held in Portadown, but smaller events take place throughout the year across County Down.